ddsuc3m/uponor-floorheating/README.md

 chmod u+x /opt/modbusparser/run.sh
 ```

+**Inspect mode**

-Test the application by running `bash run.sh`.
-And if everything goes fine, kill the application and create a service.
+Test the application by running `bash /opt/modbusparser/run.sh inspect` so you can see the traffic.
+And if everything goes fine, find out the identity of every thermostat and update fiendlynames accordingly.
+Then kill the application and create a service.

 The service script provided is `modbusparser.service`.
 You may need to change it if installed the application to other place.
 Otherwise (for `/opt/modbusparser`) it looks like the following:

 ```